brj1/node.dating/README.md

 # node.dating
-Timing the nodes of ancestral dates in phylogenetic trees
+Dating ancestors in phylogenetic trees in R